nightscout/nightscout.github.io/docs/nightscout/new_user.md

 k) In `ENABLE`, copy and paste the following words (separated by a space) so that won't have to think about which you want now:

 `careportal basal dbsize rawbg iob maker cob bwp cage iage sage boluscalc pushover treatmentnotify loop pump profile food openaps bage alexa override speech cors`

+Also add `bridge` if you're using your Dexcom share account as a data source.

 <img src="..\img\NewNS38.png" style="zoom:80%;" />